A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 If you play a Japan-made instrument, as I do, you will be thrilled by the showcased heritage models.
 In my case, I was delighted to finally meet the Yamaha Electone D1 digital organ in person during my first visit to the museum.
 It was displayed just steps away from the Electone Stagea, which I currently play.

 5. A Stunning Collection of Pianos From All Ages

-Part of the European Instruments section, an entire hall is devoted to the piano and its relatives, including piano predecessors such as the Harpsichord and Clavichord.
+An entire hall at the European Instruments section is devoted to the piano and its relatives, relatives including piano predecessors such as the Harpsichord and the Clavichord.
 While none of these displays are available for playing, the ornate and graceful craftsmanship of each is still sure to delight even non-musicians.
 Who knows?
-The stately aura of some of these masterpieces might even inspire you to pick up piano lessons.
+The stately aura of some of these elegant masterpieces might even inspire you to pick up piano lessons.

 6. The Hands-on Room Is Fun, Even for Adults

 7. Lecture Concerts and Workshops

 Last but not least, the gift shop, aptly named “Andante,” offers various music-themed souvenirs.
 How about bringing home a miniature upright piano to celebrate your passion for music?